Saul-GOAL/GitKata/README.md

 You can either fork it on GitHub, or re-create it from scratch on GitLab for instance.

+## Task 1 - git log, git blame

+There's a typo in the file `numbers.txt` - find the name and email of the dev whois responsible for this !

-## Task 1 - The cycle of collaboration
+## Task 2 - The cycle of collaboration

 *Goal: learn how to share a branch across the same team*